melodygr/grocery_recommendation/README.md

 ![Rules by Aisle](https://github.com/melodygr/grocery_recommendation/blob/main/Images/mba_aisle_output.png "Rules by Aisle")

-Finally, this output shows what product are recommended to each cluster if they are purchasing "Mild Salsa Roja".
+Finally, this output shows what products are recommended to each cluster if they are purchasing "Mild Salsa Roja".

 <img src=
 "Images/mba_by_cluster.png"